rabbitmq/chef-cookbook/CONTRIBUTING.md

 This cookbook is set up to run tests under [Kitchen-ci's test-kitchen](https://github.com/test-kitchen/test-kitchen).
-It uses Serverspec or Bats to perform integration tests after the node has been converged.
+It uses [inspec](http://inspec.io) to perform integration tests after the node has been converged.

 Test kitchen should run completely without exception using the default